 Due to the large volume of applications, an interview is granted by invitation only.

 - Receive your decision

 Review the decision timeline and deposit deadline for your application round.
-You will be notified via postal mail of your admission decision.
-If you are accepted to the program, you are required to submit your nonrefundable CNY 6,200 tuition deposit and hard copies of your official transcripts by the deposit deadline to reserve your place in the class.
+On the decision notification dates for each application round, you will be notified via email of your admission decision by midnight (Eastern Time).
+The decision notification email is not viewable on mobile phones or other mobile devices.
+If you are accepted to the program, you are required to submit your non-refundable CNY 6,200 tuition deposit and hard copies of your official transcripts by the deposit deadline to reserve your place in the class.

 - Access the Incoming Student Website (ISW)

 A few months before the start of the program, you will have access to the ISW where you will find all the information you need to transition into your academic life at Fuqua for your US residency.
 You will get program announcements, technical and computer information, assignments to prepare academically, and relocation information.
 This is your main resource to facilitate your transition into the MMS: DKU program, and it is important that you visit the site often for updates and guidance.

 - Apply for your Visa (for non-US students only)

 If applicable, visa application information will be included in your admission packet, along with specific deadlines for submission.
 Visa processing can take up to several months to complete, so it is critical to apply by the Round 3 deadline (March 11, 2015) if you require a visa, to ensure that you are able to join the program.
 If you are currently in the US on a student visa for another program, please contact email@example.com prior to making plans to leave the country or to transfer your visa to ensure that the proper steps are taken to secure your new visa for the MMS: DKU program.